Dynamic Analysis

 }

-In this world we can clearly see there are two path equivalent classes, those with i>0 and i≀0.
+In this world we can clearly see there are two path equivalent classes, those with i>0 and i0.
 In this case choosing i randomly give equal chance to hit either branch.

-Your first dynamic analysis
+Extend your dynamic analysis

 Build a new analysis that use your interpreter.
 To generate traces you can choose inputs randomly from their domains and then run the interpreter.
-Figure out a good limit for how many random inputs to use

 Now if the program exhibit a query behavior emit 100% for that behavior, otherwise return 50% or nothing for the rest of the behaviors.